abarciauskas-bgse/stochastic/project/README.md

     (3, 3, 3): {   0: 0.8, 1: 0.1, 2: 0.0, 3: 0.0}}
 ```

-4. Once we get a set of observations, we use viterbie to solve for the most likely path:
+**4. Once we get a set of observations, we use viterbie to solve for the most likely path:**

 ```python
 def viterbi(states, piarr, trans_p, emit_p, obs):